hyojinie/crn/README.md

 # Training

-** Important Details for Training on New Datasets (described in the paper) ** Step 1> Train the base representation (e.g. NetVLAD) first.
+*** Important Details for Training on New Datasets (described in the paper) ***

+Step 1> Train the base representation (e.g. NetVLAD) first.

 Step 2> Jointly train CRN + the base representation.

-In this way, CRN is trained in a more stable manner + yields better performance.
+In this way, the CRN is trained in a more stable manner + yields better performance.

 0. Install the custom Caffe & PyCaffe (Includes custom layers built for this method)